kandrelczyk/JOTBhackaton/README.md

 # Practical application

 Let's use our model in a practical situation.
-We can check weather forcast for the next day in London.
+We can check weather forecast for the next day in London which has similar amounts of daylight as location from dataset.
 We obtain following values:

 ait temperature: 15
 pressure: 1015